Oliver Cromwell: Irish campaign controversy

 The sieges of Drogheda and Wexford have been prominently mentioned in histories and literature up to the present day.
 James Joyce, for example, mentioned Drogheda in his novel Ulysses: "What about sanctimonious Cromwell and his ironsides that put the women and children of Drogheda to the sword with the Bible text 'God is love' pasted round the mouth of his cannon?"
 Similarly, Winston Churchill (writing in 1957) described Cromwell's impact on Anglo-Irish relations:

 [U]pon all of these Cromwell's record was a lasting bane.
 By an uncompleted process of terror, by an iniquitous land settlement, by the virtual proscription of the Catholic religion, by the bloody deeds already described, he cut new gulfs between the nations and the creeds.
 'Hell or Connaught' were the terms he thrust upon the native inhabitants, and they for their part, across three hundred years, have used as their keenest expression of hatred 'The Curse of Cromwell on you.' ...
 Upon all of us there still lies 'the curse of Cromwell'.

 A key surviving statement of Cromwell's views on the conquest of Ireland is his Declaration of the lord lieutenant of Ireland for the undeceiving of deluded and seduced people of January 1650.
 In this he was scathing about Catholicism, saying, "I shall not, where I have the power... suffer the exercise of the Mass."
 But he also wrote: "as for the people, what thoughts they have in the matter of religion in their own breasts I cannot reach; but I shall think it my duty, if they walk honestly and peaceably, not to cause them in the least to suffer for the same."
 Private soldiers who surrendered their arms "and shall live peaceably and honestly at their several homes, they shall be permitted so to do".

-In 1965 the Irish minister for lands stated that his policies were necessary to "undo the work of Cromwell"; circa 1997, Taoiseach Bertie Ahern demanded that a portrait of Cromwell be removed from a room in the Foreign Office before he began a meeting with Tony Blair.
+In 1965 the Irish minister for lands stated that his policies were necessary to "undo the work of Cromwell".
+In 1997, Irish Taoiseach Bertie Ahern later said, he voiced "forthright" views to British Foreign Secretary Robin Cook when his delegation saw a portrait of Cromwell in a room in the Foreign Office.

+Multiple Irish folk songs mention Cromwell in a negative light.
+A few examples of songs mentioning Cromwell include The Men Behind the Wire which has lyrics about Cromwell harming England's global reputation and A Final Toast for Oliver Cromwell by Ye Banished Privateers which is a modern take on Cromwell's legacy.
+The song Young Ned Of The Hill by The Pogues which includes a direct curse onto Cromwell has the lyrics:

+A curse upon you Oliver Cromwell.
+You who raped our Motherland.
+I hope you're rotting down in hell, For the horrors that you sent.
+To our misfortunate forefathers, Whom you robbed of their birthright.
+To hell or Connaught, May you burn in hell tonight.